Who or What is The HooKHeaD Project?

 Much of the more organic/acoustic work from these years culminated in the difficult release of A Partial Reconstruction of Days in 1996.
 PRoD is still the only true vocal piece ever recorded by The HooKHeaD Project.
 It also uses the most acoustic instruments overall.
 Unfortunately the music was produced over three years in a number of tiny dorm rooms or apartments on a 4-track, all while fending off noise complaints from neighbors.
 To say that the project suffered from poor acoustics and equipment is an understatement.
 As far as this author is concerned A Partial Reconstruction of Days exists as a raw and revealing idea that never quite got the treatment it deserved.
 Nevertheless some listeners have claimed that it is still Eric's best work.

 Rhythm, timbre and many drones

-The HooKHeaD Project has had light comparisons to such known acts as Brain Eno, Dead Can Dance, The Art of Noise, Bill Laswell and the pre-industrial SPK.
+The HooKHeaD Project has had light comparisons to such known acts as Brain Eno, Dead Can Dance, The Art of Noise, Bill Laswell and pre-industrial bands like SPK.